hcschuetz/polyhedron-star/README.md

 For this you just have to solve some quadratic equations.
 Solutions do not exist for the quadratic equations if the spheres do not intersect.

-This method is also applicable in more complex polyhedra at vertices of degree 3.
+This method is also applicable in more complex polyhedra with triangular faces at vertices of degree 3.
 And if you have a vertex of degree 4 where the bend angle for one adjacent edge is already known, then the solution is similar.
 And so on.